Causus lichtensteinii: Geographic range

-Causus lichtensteinii is found from Guinea and Liberia eastward through Ghana to Nigeria, Cameroon, Equatorial Guinea, the Central African Republic, south to northern Angola, DR Congo and northwestern Zambia, and east to Uganda and western Kenya.
+C. lichtensteinii is found from Guinea and Liberia eastward through Ghana to Nigeria, Cameroon, Equatorial Guinea, the Central African Republic, south to northern Angola, DR Congo and northwestern Zambia, and east to Uganda and western Kenya.

-The type locality is listed as "Côte- d'Or " (Gold Coast, Ghana).
+The type locality is listed as "Côte-d'Or " [= Gold Coast, now Dominion of Ghana].

 Habitat

 As opposed to other members of its genus, C. lichtensteinii is mostly found in pristine rain forests with little light filtering down to the forest floor.
 It tends to be found near water in swampy areas.
 In the Atewa Range Forest Reserve in Ghana it has been found at altitudes of up to 670 m.

 Behavior

-Causus lichtensteinii is diurnal and mostly terrestrial.
+C. lichtensteinii is diurnal and mostly terrestrial.
 However, it is a good swimmer and has even colonized certain islands in Lake Victoria.
 When disturbed it puts on a hissing and puffing threat display similar to other members of the genus.